 Latuda is a relatively new antipsychotic medication, which is not classed as a sleep aid.
 In some cases where it is prescribed for the treatment of schizophrenia, Latuda causes somnolence, meaning extraordinarily long and deep sleep patterns.
-Such off-label uses of Latuda have been reported, but no FDA approval exists to treat insomnia per se can be found in medical literature to date which would support this practice.4
+Such off-label uses of Latuda have been reported, but no FDA approval exists to treat insomnia with Latuda.
+4,26

 Latuda is not a drug that is typically associated with abuse or addiction or addictive behaviors.
-However, withdrawal from a drug that causes dependence can be complex, requiring a specific and uniquely tailored program for the individual to successfully overcome the symptoms that became problematic during cessation, and also to address the reasons for the prescription in the first place.
+However, Latuda withdrawal, like coming off any drug that causes dependence can be complex, requiring a specific and uniquely tailored program for the individual to successfully overcome the symptoms that became problematic during cessation, and also to address the reasons for the prescription in the first place.

-To help understand what Latuda does to the brain, Alternative to Meds Center has accumulated data from genetic studies we have done, wherein we have observed an association between certain conditions of psychosis, as well as low mood, with the COMT (enzymatic degradation effect) causing genetic polymorphism.
+To help understand what Latuda does to the brain, Alternative to Meds Center has accumulated data from genetic studies we have done.
+We have observed an association between certain conditions of psychosis, as well as low mood, with the COMT (enzymatic degradation effect) causing genetic polymorphism.

-Latuda Withdrawal Treatment at Alternative to Meds Center
+Latuda Withdrawal Help at Alternative to Meds Center

-More study and ongoing research is needed in the field of mental health on these and other aspects of the way certain drugs may affect the workings of the brain.
+More study and ongoing research is needed in the field of mental and biological health concerning the ways drugs may affect the workings of the brain.
 While psychiatric drugs are largely considered “mental health” treatment, they can affect every cell in the entire body, every organ in the body, every system in the body, and the way these intricate, finely tuned systems interact with one another.
 Drugs can have benefits as well as detrimental effects.
-The FDA is constantly publishing new warnings on heavy drugs such as Latuda.5
+The FDA is constantly upgrading new health warnings on heavy drugs such as Latuda.5

-Nonetheless, at Alternative to Meds Center, we address all practical aspects of recovering from medication withdrawals, including investigating and treating the symptoms that were being medicated.
+At Alternative to Meds Center, we address all practical aspects of recovering from medication withdrawals, including investigating root causes for the person’s original symptoms that were being medicated.
 We have had much client success from holistically addressing root causes.